snedmagdous/snedmagdous/README.md

 ## 🌱 Background

 Cornell CS graduate with interdisciplinary experience across computer science, computational genomics, and mission-driven research.
 I've conducted international fieldwork in Ecuador, Cambodia, and Mexico, and worked at PwC, NAIC, and multiple research institutions (UPenn, UMiami, Princeton, UMD).
-Beyond code, I'm a muralist,documentary filmmaker, and avid lifter!
+Beyond code, I'm a muralist, documentary filmmaker, and avid lifter!

 **What drives me:** Technology should serve the collective, not just maximize profit.
 My work bridges technical implementation with social impact—from healthcare equity to financial inclusion to policy-informed data science.